jupyter/notebook-research/analysis_notebooks/README.md

 ## Running Analysis Notebooks

-Included in this repositry is a small sample dataset of 10 Jupyter Notebooks.
+Included in this repository is a small sample dataset of 10 Jupyter Notebooks.
 This can be used to understand the structure of the data without downloading all 4.3 million notebooks.
 In the `analysis_data` directory are the aggregation results of `aggregate.py` on this data.
 They are all pickled objects to make it easier to keep data types consistent.

 ## If running with your own data